 Example: Host a free Meetup at a local park — say, a family walk and BYOP (bring your own picnic).

 Example: Have your in-house nutrition professionals offer free holiday recipe makeovers.
 Promote it through local media and networking partners.

 Example: your weight loss business offers a 24-week program.
 The first four sessions are free.

 Example: A yoga studio allows prospective students to take all the yoga classes they wish for a week or ten days.

-If you have a serious prospect and they come up with a different way they’d like to “try before they buy,” keep an open mind.
-After all, they’re TELLING you what you have to do to turn them into a paying client, member or customer.
+If you have a serious prospect and they come up with a different way they’d like to “try before they buy,” resist the urge to say “We don’t do that.”
+Keep an open mind.

 After all, they’re telling you what it would take to turn them into a paying client, member or patient.